shawngraham/ar-archaeology/workshop materials/Hacking Twine to make a location-based game.md

 https://www.google.ca/maps/@42.7315458,-84.4779326,18.5z

-The final '18.5z' is the zoom level, by the way.
-Grab one more point to use in your app. *Important* we can't expect the player to find the _exact_ point we've selected - we have to make a kind of buffer, a bit of a plus/minus.
+(The final '18.5z' is the zoom level, by the way).

+Grab one more point to use in your app.

+*Important* we can't expect the player to find the _exact_ point we've selected - we have to make a kind of buffer, a bit of a plus/minus.
 In the app itself (you'll see in a moment) we set a 'buffer' variable of 0.0005 to add and subtract from our points.
 The effect is to draw a kind of box around the point.
 Don't select points whose boxes overlap!

 ### Initializing our variables

 The first passage in our story is called 'StoryInit'.
 Double click on that passage.
 There's no text in that passage that the player reads, other than a link to the 'Start' passage.
 This passage is where we define our points of interest, and, if we're using sound in this story, where we load that up. *The story format that we're using is Sugarcube*.
-This is important, as far as sound goes, because this format comes with macros that handle sound (in this template, any time you see a macro with 'audio' in it, that's courtesy of [Sugarcube](http://www.motoslave.net/sugarcube)).
+This is important, as far as sound goes, because this format comes with default macros that handle sound (in this template, any time you see a macro with 'audio' in it, that's courtesy of [Sugarcube](http://www.motoslave.net/sugarcube)).
 The other default formats in Twine don't have these macros.
-A macro in twine is marked off by << and >>.
+A macro in twine is marked off by `<<` and `>>`.

 In this passage we *set* the $buffer variable to allow a buffer of a few metres around our points.
 We set the lat and long for each of our points: